ericsimard52/lfsScripted/README.md

 Note, keep this isolated in its own directory. a similar structure to root directory is established for convenience.

-When pkm.sh is started, it proceed with reading the config file, export MAKEFLAGS.
+When pkm.sh is started, it proceed with reading the config file and export MAKEFLAGS.
 After the configuration is loaded, we do a startup check.
- Check $LFS mount point exists, if not create it.
+- Check $LFS mount point exists, if not create it.
 - Go through partitionName
   - If swap, activate it.
   - If mount point does not exists, create it in $LFS/mountPoint